adafruit/Adafruit_CircuitPython_GPS/README.rst

 14. Differential reference station ID, 0000-1023
 15. Checksum

 The second of these is RMC.
-RMC is Reccomended Minimum Navigation Information.
+RMC is Recommended Minimum Navigation Information.

 Here's an explanation of RMC:
 ::